 hoME is a project about identity.
-It is a research looking at people’s ways to establish their identity looking particularly into the identity via the place they live, their houses.
+It is research looking at people’s ways to establish their identity looking particularly into the identity via the place they live, their houses.
 According to Rakoff (1977), building an environment can be conceptualised with meaningful social and cultural objects that are used to demarcate the space.

 The necessity to establish identity can be seen with people using different objects and settings to built and decorate their home.
 ‘There are two types of identity: identity of the object and identity with the object.’
 (Benswessi,1987).
 One of those objects that people use to build their identity is the place they live.

 According to Clare Allan (2014), on an article for The Guardian, the place we call home it exists beyond the four walls becoming an extension of ourselves.
-She goes further arguing that home is a place where memories become part of it and without the space, she lives her memories could have not existed.
+She goes further arguing that a home is a place where memories become part of it and without the space, she lives her memories could have not existed.

 During this research, I invited 4 female performers from different countries and backgrounds with the intention to explore what and how each of those performers built their identity in relation to the place they live.
 How their homes can be used as a place to self-expression and to help on building their identity.